*MISSION and VISION *BROAD OBJECTIVES *OVERVIEW *PUBLICATIONS *MEMBERSHIP *FEATURED PERSONALITY *SPONSORSHIP/PARTNERSHIP *CONTACT

 The Society is essentially a not-for-profit, non-governmental organization (NGO).
 It has two broad focal groups, namely (i) ICT Group (ii) Comparative Knowledge Group.
 As an intellectual forum or knowledge society, associate membership is available for interested individuals and corporate organizations.
 An Associate Member may opt to be active in either or both groups.
 Programmes of the Society include commissioned research, commissioned survey, workshops, seminars, colloquiums, publications etc. Programmes are carried out mainly online with occasional physical activities.
 For membership biodata form, please click here.

-Some publications in which the society is an active collaborator include: (a) African Journal of Computing & ICT, https://afrjcict.net (b) African Journal of Management Information System, https://afrjmis.net
+Some publication media in which the society is an active collaborator include: (a) African Journal of Computing & ICT, https://afrjcict.net (b) African Journal of Management Information System, https://afrjmis.net

 Associate Membership is open to all irrespective of social, religious, economic, financial, academic, ethnic or religious status.
 That is, the Society is open to both the low and the mighty; the proletariat/peasants and the bourgeoisie; pupils, students, artisans, traders, business executives, civil and public servants, teachers etc. Apart from having a State Coordinator in each of the 36 states and Federal Capital Territory of Nigeria, it is the goal of the Society to have an International Coordinator in each of the continents of the world.